 Keep them coming.

-As a reminder, while our primary goal is to get you to pass your Aeronautical Knowledge Test, we do hold our students to a higher standard and issue a Course Diploma to those of you who complete our flight proficiency challenge (and score at least an 80% on one of our full-length practice tests).
+As a reminder, while our primary goal is to get you to pass your Aeronautical Knowledge Test, we do hold our students to a higher standard and issue a Course Diploma to those of you who complete our flight proficiency challenge.
+Those of you who’d like to further develop your drone pilot skills and knowledge can also inquire about our hands-on drone flight training classes.